-- a) Any assessments with outstanding rates and charges after 14 days from the date of issue of the Final Notice will be issued with a Letter of Demand by the Shire's debt collection agency allowing 7 days for payment or for the ratepayer to contact the Shire. - b) If no response is received after the 7 days period a General Procedure Claim (GPC) may be lodged in accordance with sub-delegation 1.2.26 Recovery of Rates or Service Charges provided by the CEO, at the discretion of the DCS or MFS.
-It will be determined in consultation with the Shire's debt collection agency whether it is economical to proceed with a GPC. - d) Ratepayers are required to either pay the full amount including debt collection costs or enter into a payment arrangement which is organised by the debt collection agency adhering to the Shires payment arrangement terms and conditions. - e) If no response to the GPC is received within fourteen (14) days after being issued, Judgment will be applied for and any or all of the following legal processes may be undertaken, depending on the circumstances, to be determined in consultation with the Shire's debt collection agency lodged in accordance with sub-delegation 1.2.26 Recovery of Rates or Service Charges provided by the CEO, at the discretion of the DCS or MFS.
+- a) Any assessments with outstanding rates and charges after 14 days from the date of issue of the Final Notice will be issued with a Letter of Demand by the Shire's debt collection agency allowing 7 days for payment or for the ratepayer to contact the Shire. - b) If no response is received after the 7 days period a General Procedure Claim (GPC) may be lodged in accordance with Delegation 1.2.26 Recovery of Rates or Service Charges to the CEO, sub-delegated to the DCS or MFS.
+It will be determined in consultation with the Shire's debt collection agency whether it is economical to proceed with a GPC. - d) Ratepayers are required to either pay the full amount including debt collection costs or enter into a payment arrangement which is organised by the debt collection agency adhering to the Shires payment arrangement terms and conditions. - e) If no response to the GPC is received within fourteen (14) days after being issued, Judgment will be applied for and any or all of the following legal processes may be undertaken, depending on the circumstances, to be determined in consultation with the Shire's debt collection agency lodged in accordance with Delegation 1.2.26